Four-time world champion Vettel to retire from F1

 "Rather, it is about saying thank you - to everyone - not least to the fans, without whose passionate support Formula One could not exist."

-He came 12th in 2021 with his new team after achieving just one podium finish.
-Vettel is 14th in the standings this season.
+Vettel trailed in 12th in the 2021 drivers' championshp with his new team after achieving just one podium finish.
+He is 14th in the standings this season with just 15 points and missed the first two races with Covid-19.

+"Although our results have not been as good as we had hoped, it is very clear to me that everything is being put together that a team needs to race at the very highest level for years to come," said Vettel.

+"I hope that the work I did last year and am continuing to do this year will be helpful in the development of a team that will win in the future, and I will work as hard as I can between now and the end of the year with that goal in mind, giving as always my best in the last 10 races."

 © 2022 AFP